nicholasadamou/starter-kit/README.md

 - [**NodeJS**](https://nodejs.org) - JavaScript runtime built on Chrome's V8 JavaScript engine.
 - [**Gulp**](http://gulpjs.com) - Automate and enhance your workflow.
 - [**Yarn**](https://yarnpkg.com/en/docs/install) - Fast, Reliable, and secure dependency management.
-- [**BabelJS**](https://babeljs.io/) - Babel puts a soft cushion between a web application and the many cool new file formats developed for use with node.js such as CoffeeScript, SASS, and Jade.
 - [**Surge**](https://surge.sh) - Simple, single-command web publishing.
 Publish HTML, CSS, and JS for free, without leaving the command line.
 - [**GitHub Pages**](https://pages.github.com/) - Websites for you and your projects.
 Hosted directly from your GitHub repository.
 Just edit, push, and your changes are live.
 - [**PostCSS**](http://postcss.org/) - A tool for transforming CSS with JavaScript.